Muriel's Wedding: Plot

-Desperate, Muriel enters into a conspiracy to marry South African swimmer David Van Arkle so that he can join Team Australia in the upcoming Olympics; she is paid $10,000 by David's parents for her part in the scheme.
-At Muriel's elaborate wedding in Sydney, she shows off Tania, Cheryl, and Janine as her bridesmaids; Rhonda, disgusted by Muriel's behavior, refuses to be one.
-Bill openly treats Deidre as his date, and Betty arrives late to the wedding due to being unable to afford plane tickets; Muriel doesn't notice her at the wedding.
-Rhonda moves back to her mother's home, unable to live in Sydney without help.
-After the wedding, David makes his contempt for Muriel clear to her.
+Desperate, Muriel agrees to a sham marriage to South African swimmer David Van Arkle so he can join the Australian team in the upcoming Olympics; she is paid $10,000 by David's parents for her help.
+At Muriel's elaborate wedding in Sydney, Tania, Cheryl and Janine are her bridesmaids; an embittered Rhonda refuses to be one.
+Bill openly treats Deidre as his date, and Betty arrives late to the wedding as she is unable to afford a plane ticket; Muriel does not notice her at the wedding.
+Rhonda moves back to her mother's home in Porpoise Spit, unable to live in Sydney without help.
+After the wedding, David makes his lack of interest in Muriel clear to her.

-In Porpoise Spit, an increasingly distraught Betty shoplifts a pair of sandals she tries on, and Dianne calls the police.
-Bill arranges for the charges to disappear.
-Soon after Betty pleads with Bill, telling him that she needs help, he announces his intention to divorce her and marry Deidre.
-Betty is later found dead by her daughter, Joanie.
-Deidre claims Betty had a heart attack, but Joanie reveals to Muriel that Betty's death was suicide.

-When Muriel breaks down at her mother's funeral, David comforts her, and they finally consummate their marriage.
-Her mother's death forces Muriel to take a hard look at her life, and she tells David that she can no longer remain married to him as neither of them are in love, and she wants to stop lying.

-Bill asks Muriel to help raise her siblings, as Deidre is less likely to marry him with the children in tow.
-He has also lost his job on city council.
+In Porpoise Spit, an increasingly distraught Betty unwittingly shoplifts a pair of sandals she tries on, and Dianne calls the police.
+Bill arranges to have the charges dropped, but when Betty pleads with Bill for help, he announces his intention to divorce her and marry Deidre.
+Betty is later found dead by her daughter Joanie.
+It is announced that Betty had a heart attack, but Joanie informs Muriel that it was suicide.
+At her mother's funeral, David comforts Muriel, and they finally consummate their marriage.
+Determined to stop lying, she tells him she can no longer remain married to him as neither of them are in love, and they part amicably.
+Bill asks Muriel to help raise her siblings, as Deidre is less likely to marry him with the children in tow, and he has also lost his job on city council.
 Muriel stands up to him, giving him $5,000 of her wedding money and telling him she will repay the rest of the stolen amount when she gets a job in Sydney.
-Impressing her father with her more assertive personality, Muriel demands that he stop his verbally abusive treatment of her siblings.
+She also demands that her father stop verbally abusing her siblings.

 Muriel goes to Rhonda's house, where Muriel's former tormentors are visiting, and offers to take her back to Sydney.
-Rhonda accepts and lets the other girls know what she thinks of them.
-Muriel and Rhonda head to the airport, happily leaving Porpoise Spit behind for a more promising future.
+Rhonda accepts and lambasts the other women, much to their shock and anger.
+The best friends head to the airport, happily leaving Porpoise Spit behind.